CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/fried_not_chicken.md

 ## Instructions

-Heat oil to 325 °F. Add some lime juice if feeling fruity.
+Heat oil to 325 F. Add some lime juice if feeling fruity.

 Soak tenders in buttermilk for a few minutes.